CVE-2022-41073

 | CVSS | 7.8 |

-The attacker remaps the drive root for a thread impersonating a low-privileged user, then triggers a file operation in the Print Filter Pipeline Service.
-The service resolves the path using the attacker's device map, loading content from an attacker-controlled location with SYSTEM privileges.
+The attacker remaps the drive root for a thread that impersonates a low-privileged user, then triggers a file operation in the Print Filter Pipeline Service.
+When the service needs to load a filter DLL or configuration file, it resolves the path using the attacker's device map instead of the system device map.
+The service loads content from an attacker-controlled location with SYSTEM privileges.

-Trigger a print job that causes printfilterpipelinesvc.exe to load a filter DLL or configuration file.
+The attack chain is straightforward: trigger a print job that causes printfilterpipelinesvc.exe to load a filter DLL or configuration file.
 With the drive root remapped, the service loads the attacker's file instead.
 Code execution as SYSTEM follows directly.
+No memory corruption is involved.

 Patch Analysis